Category

 Free (3 scripts).
 Pro: $11.99/mo or $99/year.

-Milanote is the visual moodboard tool.
-For video essayists collecting visual references (film stills, art history images, archival photos), Milanote keeps the visual research close to the script.
+Milanote is the visual moodboard tool for collecting visual references: film stills, art history images, archival photos.

 Best for: Film-analysis video essayists, visually-driven essays.